Sap4Sec/BCSD_Robustness/README.md

 The **arXiv** version of our paper is available [here](https://arxiv.org/abs/2412.04163).

-If you use this code in your research, please cite our accademic paper:
+If you use this code in your research, please cite our academic paper:

 ```bibtex
 @inproceedings{capozzi2025lack,